-Online animation is one of the most exciting advances in education technology, allowing students the opportunity to be endlessly creative in designing their own comic strips, movies and more.
-It’s a fantastic way to liven up the classroom and is guaranteed to be a big hit with young and older students alike, due to the great range of websites available and their ability to both cater to simplicity and accommodate more complex creations.
+Student animation is one of the most exciting advances in education technology, allowing students the opportunity to be endlessly creative in designing their own comic strips, movies and more.
+Whether it’s using stop-motion animation to create amazing stories, Minecraft to recreate scenes or simply a pen and paper, animation is a fantastic way to liven up the classroom and is guaranteed to be a big hit with young and older students alike.

 DoInk is a slightly more sophisticated platform ideal for older students who want to add more detail and extra features such as text into their projects.
 The option to use community art and templates means that this would be a great program to use for an animation project where you want to start students off with a uniform template such as a background or initial diagram and then encourage them to add their own features.